OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ```

-Run the host_chan_mmio software application to demonstrate the newly loaded <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> image.
+Run the host_chan_mmio software application to demonstrate the newly loaded AFU image.
 You navigate to $OFS_PLATFORM_AFU_BBB/plat_if_tests/host_chan_mmio/sw and compile the software application and then run.

-If <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span> SDK libraries were not installed in the default systems directory `/usr/lib64/` ", define the OPAE_LOC environment variable to point to the directory where the <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span> SDK libraries were installed.
+If OPAE SDK libraries were not installed in the default systems directory `/usr/lib64/` ", define the OPAE_LOC environment variable to point to the directory where the OPAE SDK libraries were installed.

 ```sh
 $ export OPAE_LOC=/usr